igamenovoer/brand-name-gen/context/hints/howto-ensure-android-app-title-uniqueness.md

 ## Notes
 - Title uniqueness is not enforced by Play, but discoverability and legal clarity matter.
 Pair these checks with trademark clearance in launch markets (USPTO/EUIPO/WIPO).
 - Avoid scraping Play HTML directly; prefer web search (site operator) or APIs like Tavily for resilience.
+ - To validate ranking over time, set up keyword tracking in an ASO tool for your exact brand keyword in each target locale; alert on drops from Top‑1.